-- Household goods and personal effects must have been used and in the possession of the owner abroad for at least 1 year and in continued use by the owner after arrival.
+- Household goods and personal effects must have been used and in the possession of the owner abroad for at least 12 months and in continued use by the owner of the goods after arrival.

-- The Paraguayan Customs Offices does not accept "Express Release” OBLs.
+- The Paraguayan Customs Offices do not accept "express release” OBLs.

 - Returning citizens may import goods exempt from taxes if having lived abroad for at least 2 years and have obtained the required documents from the repatriation office, including the following: